RushanM/Deflecta-Software-License/TERMS_OF_USE.md

 Use of the project, its modifications, or media resources for political campaigning, propaganda, election campaigns, or in materials of a partisan nature is prohibited without written consent from the copyright holder.
 This restriction is established by the copyright holder within their rights to control the use of the work and is aimed at preventing the association of the project with any political views or movements.

-**Clarification**: The prohibition does not extend to the incidental presence of political elements in the background (for example, posters in the background of a stream).
+**Clarification:** The prohibition does not extend to the incidental presence of political elements in the background (for example, posters in the background of a stream).
 Active use of the project to express political views or to attract an audience to political goals is considered a violation.

 ### 4.3.
 Machine Learning and AI

 Use of the source code, media resources, or their derivatives for automatic processing for the purpose of training, fine-tuning, inference, or creating datasets for machine learning and generative models without prior written consent from the copyright holder is prohibited.
 When such consent is provided, explicit indication of the source and transfer of terms of use in the model documentation is required.

-**Exceptions**: Use of integrated development environments (IDEs) with AI-based auto-completion features when developing project modifications is permitted.
+**Exceptions:** Use of integrated development environments (IDEs) with AI-based auto-completion features when developing project modifications is permitted.
 Use of AI to create content in modifications based on project materials (without training AI on these materials) is also allowed.

+**Clarifications:**

+* Creating content (videos, images, etc.) using AI generative tools where project materials are used as prompts or inputs is permitted, provided proper attribution is included as specified in [Section 1](#1-use-in-media-and-live-streams).
+* This differs from training AI models on project materials (which requires permission) as it uses existing AI models to generate new content based on project elements.
+* The use of AI-generated content is subject to the same attribution requirements as manually created content.

 ## 5. Server Use and API Services